Shanghai Foreign Language School

-I am a current ND sophomore majoring in English and economics.
-At Notre Dame, I can always find myself pursuing my passion in academics, while participating in a wide range of activities to help my personal growth.
-At Notre Dame, I can always find people sharing my passions and opportunities that broaden my horizons.
+I’m Ruilin “Lynn” Sang, a current junior majoring in English and Economics.
+At Notre Dame, I can always find myself pursuing my passions in academics and participating in a wide range of activities to help my personal growth.

-Feeling extremely grateful to everything I have come across so far, I am especially thankful to all the support and opportunities I received from Notre Dame.
-In the next few years, I will keep making my contributions to the ND community, and decide on my research passions.
+Feeling extremely grateful to everything I’ve come across so far, I’m especially thankful to the support and opportunities I received from Notre Dame.
+I will keep contributing to the ND community, and further my research goals.

 Morrison Christian Academy, Taichung

-Originally from Orange County, I graduated from Morrison Christian Academy in Taichung, Taiwan, and am currently a Sophomore majoring in Finance with a minor in Data Sciences.
+Originally from Orange County, I graduated from Morrison Christian Academy in Taichung, Taiwan, and am a Junior majoring in Finance with a minor in Data Science.

 In high school, I had the opportunity to travel to the Philippines, Malaysia, Guam, and Thailand to conduct mission trips and lead my team as captain in soccer tournaments.
 Through faculty mentorship, I helped establish the first campus co-op clothing store and assisted in planning managing the Gala Dinner for faculty and families, which raised $15k for school funds.
 I was also part of a Student Council team that restructured the High School constitution.

-This year at Notre Dame, I am thrilled to continue bringing my passions for financial empowerment as a Community Relations associate on JIFFI, a local 501c3 microfinance company.
+This year at Notre Dame, I am thrilled to continue bridging my passions for financial empowerment as the Chief Marketing Officer at JIFFI, a local 501c3 microfinance company.
 On campus, I am involved with SIBC, Notre Dame’s largest business club, in which I have traveled and spearheaded teams to analyze cases and present projects to various consulting and finance firms.
 Additionally, as an International Ambassador, I have had the privilege of bringing my personal experience as a third-culture kid and working as a peer mentor and cross-cultural leader to assist international students with their academic, cultural, and social adjustments to Notre Dame.

 Outside the classroom, I keep myself busy with Club Boxing, co-rec sports, and independent research.
-Notre Dame is a place like no else---the everyday smiles that I see at breakfast, on the way to DeBartolo Hall, or the short conversations that are held in my dorm--are the very things that make Notre Dame home.
+In spring 2020, I am studying abroad in London - I’m incredibly excited to fully immerse myself in European culture and to explore all of the fascinating landmarks!
+Notre Dame is a place like no else---the everyday smiles that I see at breakfast, on the way to Debartolo Hall, or the short conversations that are held in my dorm--are the very things that make Notre Dame home.
 I cannot be more blessed and thankful to be here with all of my amazing peers.
 Go Irish!